-This event is RSVP only to adhere to proper physical distancing and safety guidelines.
-RSVP now by completing the waiver HERE.
-RSVP by September 24 at 4 pm.
+This event is now closed to adhere to proper physical distancing and safety guidelines.
+All projects are now full.

 What we are doing: Volunteers of all ages and skill levels are invited to help us celebrate National Public Lands Day through this fun, hands-on restoration event.
 By pitching in, you will help improve ecosystem function and the wildlife habitats that surround Lake Tahoe.
 Healthy forests and meadows act as natural pollution filters to Keep Tahoe Blue.

 Participants at the Tahoe Forest Stewardship Day event will help assess the work done from this Summer and last Fall as well as continue important work.

 Below are the descriptions.
 Volunteers do not need previous experience to participate in the projects.

 - Easy level project: Litter pickup (15 people) - PROJECT FULL

 - Project: Join the Tahoe's Trash Pickup Challenge to celebrate International Coastal Cleanup Month and the end of summer.
 Meet us to supplies and then head out to cleanup in the zone around the meadow.